weaversa/cryptol-course/labs/CRC/CRCAnswers.md

 monomial is represented by a `True` bit in the sequence.
 We'll also need a message `M` which is simply a sequence of `m` bits.
-Notice that the definition from [2] tells us that `M` is extended (concatenated) with `n` zeroes prior to calculating the modulus.
+Notice that the definition from [2] tells us that `M` is extended (concatenated) with `n` zeroes prior to performing the modulus operation.

 Cryptol supports multiplying (`pmul`), dividing (`pdiv`), and performing the modulus (`pmod`) of polynomials.
 This is more than we